 HTML stands for HyperText Markup Language.
 It is one of the important aspects of developing a website.
 HTML for websites is like alphabets for English.
 It is the basic thing that you need to design a website.
 It is a primary markup language that is used to structure or shape the contents on the website.
 With HTML codes, one can’t create a website.
 In this article, we will get to know about what is HTML, what does it stand for, and why is it important.

 What Does HTML Stand for?

 HyperText Markup Language is the expansion of HTML.

 HTML was created by Tim Berners-Lee in 1991.
 He is also responsible for the World Wide Web (WWW).
 Now, the latest version of HTML is HTML5.
 HTML codes are merely computer codes.
-With the codes, you are designing the website how it should look like in a PC, in a smartphone, or in any device.
+With the codes, you are designing the website how it should look on a PC, on a smartphone, or on any device.

 What Does HTML code look like?

 HTML codes are a combination of two things: Text and tags.
 The text is the words and sentences that you see on a website.
 The tags are the differential elements that how those texts should look like.
 A basic HTML code will look like,

 The content in the above line is your text.
 The tag is the differential element.
 Creating HTML codes is very simple and easy but hard to master.